-* The Principal Duty Holder (PDH) must be a full-time principal or senior manager of the business, have an understanding of, and responsibility for, the health & safety and other legal requirements relating to the range of electrical work undertaken by the business.
+* The Principal Duty Holder (PDH) must be a full-time principal or senior manager of the business having an understanding of, and responsibility for, the health and safety and other legal requirements relating to the range of electrical work undertaken by the business.
 The PDH shall be responsible for the assignment of electrical work to the Qualified Supervisor(s), be responsible for ensuring that all work undertaken is carried out by competent persons who are adequately and appropriately supervised, and be responsible for ensuring that the appropriate certificates and reports are issued for electrical work.

 ** A Qualified Supervisor (QS) is a competent person with specific responsibility, on a day-to-day basis, for the safety, technical standard and quality of work under their supervision.
 They shall be directly employed by the contractor and be available on a full-time basis.
 It is the QS(s) who is assessed under the scheme.

 The QS as a minimum will be required to obtain the FIA one day course pass certificate (or equivalent) within 12 months of joining the scheme.
 Where ‘Installation’ is involved, the QS will also be required to have passed a minimum of the City and Guilds BS7671:2008 17th edition course (or equivalent).
 More than one person may be qualified.